 Education News from NY Times

-On Mondays, we publish a New York Times photo without a caption, headline or other information about its origins.
+On Mondays, we publish a Times photo without a caption, headline or other information about its origins.
 Join the conversation by posting about what you see, and why.
-Live moderation is offered from 9 a.m. to 3 p.m.
+A live discussion is offered from 9 a.m. to 3 p.m.
 Eastern time.